Difference between Manual VS Automated Backtesting: Which one is Right for you.

 While doing

-Manual backtesting, You might need to pay for advanced charting software or premium data feeds if you want access to comprehensive data analysis tools and historical price information.
+Manual backtesting, you might need to pay for advanced charting software or premium data feeds if you want access to comprehensive data analysis tools and historical price information.
 However, basic backtesting can be done with free resources.

 6. Flexibility:

-This is also a thought provoking factor to consider,
+This is also a thought-provoking factor to consider,

 Manual backtesting allows you to adapt your strategy based on real-time observations and adjust entry/exit parameters if needed.

-For example, Lets say, you are manually doing backtesting and while analyzing the EUR/USD currency pair with a moving average crossover strategy, You notice that the price tends to break above the 50-day moving average convincingly during bullish momentum, but often falters around the 20-day moving average on pullbacks.
+For example, Let's say, you are manually doing backtesting and while analyzing the EUR/USD currency pair with a moving average crossover strategy, You notice that the price tends to break above the 50-day moving average convincingly during bullish momentum, but often falters around the 20-day moving average on pullbacks.

-So what you do?
+So what do you do?

 you decide to adapt your entry criteria.
 Instead of entering solely on a crossover above the 50-day MA, you wait for a candle close above the 20-day MA after the crossover for additional confirmation.